fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletPrimitives.md

 ![Linestring](images/linestring.png)

-Linestrings (also known as polylines or linestrips) are defined by an ordered list of points with linear interpolation in between.
+Linestrings (also known as polylines or formerly linestrips) are defined by an ordered list of points with linear interpolation in between.
 They are the basic building block of a lanelet map and used for any phisically observable part of the map.

 Linestrings must consist of at least one point to be valid and must not self-intersect.
 They must not contain points repeatedly (i.e. p1->p2->p2->p3 is not allowed).
 Linestrings must always have a *type* so that their purpose can be determined.